Emanoil Ionescu: World War II

-After Romania entered World War II on the side of the Axis on June 22, 1941, Ionescu commanded the air unit assigned to the Romanian 4th Army, and flew 40 hours in support of the crossings of rivers Prut and Dniester by the 4th Army.
+In the next two years, he held important positions in the education system of the Air Force.
 In September 1943 he became commander of the 1st Air Corps, the only large Romanian air unit on the Eastern Front.
-After King Michael's Coup of August 23, 1944, when Romania switched sides to the Allies, Ionescu continued to command the Royal Romanian Air Force on the front lines in Transylvania, Hungary, and Czechoslovakia, providing air support to the Romanian 1st and 4th Armies.
-On March 10, 1945, he handed over the command to Air Squadron General Traian Burduloiu and returned to Bucharest, where he had been appointed Undersecretary of State for the Air Force.
+In May 1944, he was promoted to the rank of General comandant.
+After King Michael's Coup of 23 August 1944, when Romania switched sides to the Allies, Ionescu continued to command the Air Corps on the front in Transylvania, Hungary, and Czechoslovakia, providing air support to the Romanian 1st and 4th Armies, as well as the Soviet 6th Guards Tank Army and 27th Army.
+He was present with his units on the frontline during important operations, earning the admiration of the Russians.
+On 4 August 1945, he was decorated with the Order of Michael the Brave 3rd Class.